R1nge/Space_Invaders/README.md

 Since I were asked to create an MVP I cut some corners
 - I didn't use interfaces for damageable entities
 - Could have created a scriptable object for an enemy factory
+- Allowed bullets to kill only one enemy at once